app-generator/docs-old/samples/django/api-server-sample.md

         return Transaction.objects.all()
 ```

 Great.
 Now, let's make sure DRF will exactly match the URLs we want.
-First of all, we have to block the default routes.&#x20;
+First of all, we have to block the default routes.

 ```python
 class TransactionViewSet(viewsets.ModelViewSet):